qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 Converts a raster layer to a vector layer, by creating point features for each individual pixel's center in the raster layer.
-Any nodata pixels are skipped in the output.
+Any NoData  pixels are skipped in the output.

 Parameters
 ..........